sassy-crick/software-installation/README.md

 The `SW_LIST` might need to be changed later to an EasyStack file.

-The `software.sh` will be created on the fly in the right directory and  does contain the list of software which needs to be installed.
+The `software.sh` will be created on the fly in the right directory, using the `software.tmpl` file, and  does contain the list of software which needs to be installed which will be pulled in by the `softwarelist.txt` file.
+If you need to change any of the paths where the software will be installed, you will need to look into `software.tmpl`, the Singularity Definition file `Singularity.eb-4.4.2-Lmod-ubuntu20-LTR` and both the `install.sh` and `interactive-install.sh` files.
+Note: You can mount any folder outside the container but you will need to make sure that the `MODULEPATH` variable are identical inside and outside the container.
+Thus, if you are using like in our example `/apps/easybuild` as the root install directory, the `MODULEPATH` then needs to be set to for example `/apps/easybuild/modules/all` inside and outside the container!

+There is currently one bad hack in the `install.sh` script, which is the architecture where the container is running on is determined by a fixed-path script!
+That will be tidied up at one point, so please be aware of this!
+The idea about using `archspec.py` is that outside the container you got different paths where to install the software, but one common path for all the source files.
+If you are only having one type of architecture, you can set that manually at the top of the file.

 The first time the script runs, it will create the directory structure but then stops as the Singularity container is not in place.
 For the full automated installation, we would download the container from somewhere.
 However, as this only needs to be done once, it is left for now like this.